05michaelallen/michmap/README.md

 - Rasterio
 - GDAL (>1.1 I believe)
 - Geopandas
-- Note: Requires other non-geospatial packages (most people will already have them installed, so I don't list them).
 - Note 2: If you don't have these, I recommend installing Rasterio first.
 Follow the instructions [here](https://rasterio.readthedocs.io/en/latest/installation.html)

 **Scripts are below:**